Direct Party and Representative Voting (DPR)

 A few.
 Some voters will still find that their first preference candidate never gets elected.

 There are no wasted votes.
-Every vote cast makes a (small) difference to the result of the election.
+Every 'Party' vote cast makes a (small) difference to the result of the election.

 Safe Seats